O365/python-o365/README.md

 Both Files and Folders are DriveItems.
 Both Image and Photo are Files, but Photo is also an Image.
 All have some different methods and properties.
 Take care when using 'is_xxxx'.

-When coping a DriveItem the api can return a direct copy of the item or a pointer to a resource that will inform on the progress of the copy operation.
+When copying a DriveItem the api can return a direct copy of the item or a pointer to a resource that will inform on the progress of the copy operation.

 ```python
 # copy a file to the documents special folder